Future changes to bin collections

 What is changing?

-A weekly food waste collection will be introduced, allowing residents to dispose of unusable and expired food items.
+A weekly food waste collection service will be introduced, allowing residents to dispose of unusable and expired food items.

-As most households will be able to reduce the amount of waste they put in their refuse (general rubbish) bin, the councils will move to a more cost-effective three-weekly refuse bin collection.
+As most households will be able to reduce the amount of waste they put in their refuse (general rubbish) bin, the councils will move to a more cost-effective three-weekly refuse collection.

 What collections will I have?